Grammar Quiz

 • They haven’t finished their homework.

-Invert the subject, and the auxiliary verb have or has to make questions.
+Invert the subject and the auxiliary verb have or has to make questions in the present perfect tense.

 Structure: Have or has + subject + past participle